manuGil/online-core/docs/source/databases.rst

 Task 9
    Examine the attribute tables of ``countries.shp`` and  ``countries_data.shp``.
-You will certainly note that the data contained in the attribute table of *countries_data* data layer complements the data provided by *countries* data layer.
+You will certainly note that the data contained in the attribute table of *'countries_data'* data layer complements the data provided by *'countries'* data layer.

 Task 10
    Write a joining condition for the datasets above.
 The following SQL statement will help get you started.